 \subsection{The Address Space Controller}

-The \txone has a so-called \emph{Address Space Controller} (ASC) that filters the CPU's DRAM requests based on whether they are allowed according to the \tz policy. \tz is a hardware-based isolation mechanism providing two isolated execution environments: the so-called Secure and Non-Secure worlds.
-It is orthogonal to the separation between user/kernel/hypervisor/machine mode.
+The \emph{Address Space Controller} (ASC) of the \txone filters CPU DRAM requests based on the \tz security policy. \tz is a hardware-based mechanism providing two isolated execution environments: the \emph{Secure} and \emph{Non-Secure worlds}, and is orthogonal to the user/kernel/hypervisor/machine modes.

-The ASC of the \txone has four configurable regions, each with a \lstinline{START} and \lstinline{END} field to define a range, and an \lstinline{ATTR} field that can have one of three possible values: \lstinline{ATTR_SECURE} means that the region between \lstinline{START} and \lstinline{END} can only be accessed if the CPU is currently in Secure mode, \lstinline{ATTR_NONSEC} means that the range may also be accessed in Non-Secure mode, and \lstinline{ATTR_EMPTY} means that the region is not used.
+The ASC has four configurable regions, each with \lstinline{START} and \lstinline{END} fields, plus an \lstinline{ATTR} field with one of three possible values: \lstinline{ATTR_SEC} means that the region between \lstinline{START} and \lstinline{END} can only be accessed if the CPU is currently in Secure mode, \lstinline{ATTR_NONSEC} means that the range may also be accessed in Non-Secure mode, and \lstinline{ATTR_EMPTY} means that the region is not used.
 If the regions overlap, the hardware behavior is undefined. \Cref{fig:region_config} shows a sample configuration where region 0 is used for the Secure world, region 1 is used for the Non-Secure world, and regions 2 and 3 are unused.